young-geng/EasyLM/README.md

 # EasyLM
-Large language models (LLMs) made easy, EasyLM is a one stop solution for pre-training, finetuning, evaluating and serving LLMs in JAX/Flax.
-EasyLM can scale up LLM training to hundreds of TPU/GPU accelerators by leveraging JAX's pjit functionality.
+Large language models (LLMs) made easy, EasyLM is a one-stop solution for pre-training, fine-tuning, evaluating, and serving LLMs in JAX/Flax.
+EasyLM can scale up LLM training to hundreds of TPU/GPU accelerators by leveraging JAX's PJIT functionality.

-Building on top of Hugginface's [transformers](https://huggingface.co/docs/transformers/main/en/index) and [datasets](https://huggingface.co/docs/datasets/index), this repo provides an easy to use and easy to customize codebase for training large language models without the complexity in many other frameworks.
+Building on top of Hugginface's [transformers](https://huggingface.co/docs/transformers/main/en/index) and [datasets](https://huggingface.co/docs/datasets/index), this repo provides an easy-to-use and easy-to-customize codebase for training large language models without the complexity seen in many other frameworks.

 EasyLM is built with JAX/Flax.
-By leveraging JAX's pjit utility, EasyLM is able to train large models that don't fit on a single accelerator by sharding the model weights and training data across multiple accelerators.
+By leveraging JAX's PJIT utility, EasyLM is able to train large models that don't fit on a single accelerator by sharding the model weights and training data across multiple accelerators.
 Currently, EasyLM supports multiple TPU/GPU training in a single host as well as multi-host